M-Zuber/grunt-release-name-generator/README.md

 Specify one or more Grunt targets within your Grunt config object.
 Global options are set under the `options` key and can be overriden on the target level.

+By default, all available name categories (mammals, lizards, birds, fish, reptiles) are used, but you can specify a category, as shown below.

 ```
 grunt.config('release-name-generator', {
     'options': {